epam/cloud-pipeline-deployment/helm/prerequisites/README.md

 When prompted, agree to the Terms of Service by typing `yes`.

-Certbot will request **two** DNS TXT records under `_acme-challenge.<your-cloud-pipeline-domain-name>`.
-Add both values to your DNS provider before pressing Enter.
+Certbot will provide 2 string values and request to add it as DNS TXT records under `_acme-challenge.<your-cloud-pipeline-domain-name>`.
+Add both values to your DNS configuration before pressing Enter.

+> **Note:** If your DNS provider supports multiple values per record, you can add both at once.
+>
 ```
 "<value-1>"
 "<value-2>"
 ```

-> **Note:** If your DNS provider supports multiple values per record, you can add both at once.

 Verify propagation before pressing Enter: